 Experience hands-on commercial brewing techniques in the brewing facilities of Doemens Academy in Munich, and perform practical operations in brewing, maturation, packaging, and laboratory environments.

-Module 6: WBA European Brewery Study Tour (Doemens Campus, Munich, Germany)
+WBA European Brewing Study Tour module (Module 6) (Doemens Campus, Munich, Germany)

 - Practical “hands-on” experience in brewing, fermentation, filtration and packaging